From Canopy to Ground via ForestGen3D: Learning Cross-Domain Generation of 3D Forest Structure from Aerial-to-Terrestrial LiDAR: Experimentation

 \subsection{Tree-Scale ALS-Guided Generation}

 In Fig. \ref{fig:qualitative_baselines} we include three representative qualitative comparisons from the test set to illustrate differences between completion/generation approaches across a range of tree structures.
-First two columns across all three cases represent ALS input and TLS ground truth, while the remaining columns correspond to the completion/generation results.
-In all three examples, PCN tends to oversmooth crowns, recovering coarse silhouettes while missing high-frequency branching detail.
-The other baseline generative models (3D-GAN, latent-GAN, and PointFlow) produce shapes that appear closer to the TLS shape, yet are less consistent across examples in general, in comparison to those from our ForestGen3D model.
+First two columns across all three cases represent ALS input and TLS ground truth, while the remaining columns correspond to the completion/generation resulting from the application of different trained models.
+In all three examples, PCN \cite{yuan2018pcn} tends to oversmooth crowns, recovering coarse silhouettes while missing high-frequency branching detail.
+The other baseline generative models (3D-GAN \cite{wu2016learning}, latent-GAN \cite{achlioptas2018learning}, and PointFlow \cite{yang2019pointflow}) produce shapes that appear closer to the TLS shape, yet are less consistent across examples in general, in comparison to those from our ForestGen3D model.
 For instance, in the second example, latent-GAN (l) yields a form whose stem does not resemble the straight trunk structure of the TLS reference.
 Similarly, PointFlow in (f) generates a discontinuous tree stem of larger a diameter compared to ground truth TLS.
 3D-GAN and ForestGen3D produce consistently closer results to TLS with canopy structure close to that of ALS and coherent stem-to-crown transitions, recognizable branching patterns, and overall shapes that better match human expectations of realistic tree architecture.
-These qualitative outcomes mirror the quantitative results below each figure, highlighting the capabilities of generative models to produce realistic structural properties of forests.
+These qualitative outcomes mirror the quantitative CD and EMD error, and EPC consistency results below each figure, highlighting the capabilities of generative models to produce realistic structural properties of forests.

 Note also, that the generated points are generally tightly packed and bounded by the ALS canopy points.
 This behavior stems from the inherent nature of the ALS training data, where the distribution of the ALS convex-hull is typically broader and encompasses the finer details captured by TLS.
 Consequently, the generated points do not generally escape the span of the ALS canopy diameter.
 From a statistical standpoint, as the generative approach aims to produce samples from a distribution that is largely encompassed by the ALS input, it is inherently constrained, making it less likely for the generated points to statistically escape the overall ALS convex envelope.